 If you’ve been arrested for a criminal offense in Florida and are seeking probation as an alternative to incarceration, it’s important that you get in touch with an experienced criminal defense lawyer in West Palm Beach as soon as possible.
 For legal assistance, look no further than The Law Office of Gabriel & Gabriel.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
 He understands the complexities that are often involved in these cases and can help protect your reputation and future.
 After an arrest, you can be assured that Attorney Brian Gabriel will fight for your rights.
-Call (561) 622-5575 or complete our contact form for a free consultation.
+Call (561) 622-5575 or complete a contact form for a free consultation.